giordano-lucas/Tesco-Extension/index.md

 # Introduction

 Nowadays, the supply chain is one of the key concepts when managing businesses dealing with food distribution.
 It is the ingredient that will determine the efficiency of a distributor.
 We would like to see if we can come up with some tools to optimise this distribution, using the Tesco grocery dataset.
-Tesco grocery 1.0 is a large-scale dataset detailing food consumption in London areas at a different level of aggregation.
+Tesco grocery 1.0 is a large-scale dataset detailing food consumption in London areas at different levels of aggregation.
 Such a dataset allows us to study the different trends around London when it comes to food consumption.

 In our study, we will focus on tools that could help a firm to deploy new products on the London market in the most efficient way possible.
 When supplying shops with trucks, one determining factor is the scheduled route used to go towards each shop.
 The longer the path is the costlier it gets to deliver the food.
 We won't work on how to design such a path.
 Instead, we will aim to determine if it is even possible to deploy a product in a given area such that the neighbouring areas would also be inclined to use the product.
 More specifically, we will analyse if individuals from the same location tend to have similar food preferences.
 This task will be done by clustering the different areas of London according to their food characteristics ('sugar', 'protein', etc.).
 Secondly, a comparison will be made between the clustering and the geographical positions of the areas.